Antitrust & Foreign Investment Partner, Brussels

 - several operators of packaging recovery schemes in relation to unilateral conduct proceedings

-- a number of companies in actions for annulment in several cartel cases
+- numerous companies in actions for annulment in cartel cases

-Bernd frequently speaks at conferences and is widely published.
+Bernd is a visiting Professor at the College of Europe and president of its Global Competition Law Centre.
+He frequently speaks at conferences and is widely published.
 His recent publications include:

-“Le droit de la concurrence et la transparence: une quadrature du cercle?”, Journal de droit européen, 2012
+“Le droit de la concurrence et la transparence: une quadrature du cercle?”, JDE 2012, 294